Frequently asked questions about hernias – understandable answers from the VenaZiel Hernia Center Berlin

 5 How is a femoral hernia operated on?
 Does the operation hurt?

-The procedure is performed under general anesthesia so that you do not feel any pain during the operation.
-The surgeon puts the expelled abdominal contents back in place and reinforces the hernia site with a mesh to prevent the hernia from recurring.
+The procedure is performed under general anesthesia, so you will not feel any pain during the operation.
+The surgeon returns the protruding abdominal contents to their place and reinforces the hernia site with a mesh to prevent recurrence.

 Depending on the situation, this is done minimally invasively (keyhole surgery) through a few small incisions or openly through a slightly longer incision.
 Both methods take about 45-60 minutes.
 Thanks to modern anesthesia, you will wake up gently.